opea-project/docs/community/rfcs/24-10-02-GenAIExamples-001-Image_and_Audio_Support_in_MultimodalQnA.md

 video.
 Those frames and their metadata are stored in the vector store, which is used in a RAG pipeline as context for the user's queries.
 The addition of image and text are analogous to the video frames and transcripts.
 With some changes to data prep, the image and text data could be added to the vector store.
-Similarly, PDF files can be thought of as another form of images and text.
+Similarly, PDF files can be thought of as another form of images and text which can be processed with a library such as [PyMuPDF (fitz)](https://pymupdf.readthedocs.io/).
+There is already an example of such PDF processing in [this dataprep microservice](https://github.com/opea-project/GenAIComps/tree/main/comps/dataprep/milvus/langchain) which may be reusable.
 Spoken audio files can be translated to text using the whisper model, similar to how videos with spoken audio use the whisper model to generate transcripts for the video.
 This means that although the user will be able to upload several different forms of media, once it gets to the embedding model it is all images and text.